-Designation is stated in the interlocal agreement provided in Attachment B. Refer to Article III.
+Designation is stated in the interlocal agreement provided in Article III of Agreement between CLEO and LWDB15.PDF

 D. Current bylaws established by the chief local elected official to address criteria contained in 20 CFR 679.310(g) and CareerSource Florida Administrative Policy 110 - Local Workforce Development Area and Board Governance.